jeremymiller00/Predicting-Success-in-Online-Education/README.md

 ## Data

 The data come from the Open University Learning Analytics dataset, which can be found [here](https://analyse.kmi.open.ac.uk/open_dataset).
 The dataset contains anonymized data from seven online courses over a two-year period from 2013-2014 with terms starting in either February or October.
-There are data about courses, students, and students' interactions with the online Viritual Learning Environment.
+There are data about courses, students, and students' interactions with the online Virtual Learning Environment.

 The data schema is described in this figure: